MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-add-on-premises-application.md

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least a [Application Administrator](~/identity/role-based-access-control/permissions-reference.md#application-administrator).
 1. Select your username in the upper-right corner.
 Verify you're signed in to a directory that uses Application Proxy.
 If you need to change directories, select **Switch directory** and choose a directory that uses Application Proxy.
 1. Browse to **Identity** > **Applications** > **Enterprise applications** > **Application proxy**.
-1. Verify a connectors details.
+1. Verify the details of the connector.
 The connectors should be expanded by default.
-If the connector you want to view isn't expanded, expand the connector to view the details.
 An active green label indicates that your connector can connect to the service.
-However, even though the label is green, a network issue could still block the connector from receiving messages.
+However, even if the label is green, a network issue could still block the connector from receiving messages.

     ![Microsoft Entra application proxy Connectors](./media/application-proxy-add-on-premises-application/app-proxy-connectors.png)